Bastille (band): Television

 Bastille's music has been used on the TV soap opera Hollyoaks with one week in the early summer of 2013 focused on Bastille's song "Laura Palmer".
 Their music has also been on Made in Chelsea and Waterloo Road.
 The song "Oblivion" was featured in season 4 episode 9 of The Vampire Diaries in December 2012 and "Things We Lost in the Fire" in episode 22 of the same season.
-"Things We Lost in the Fire" was also used in the 2014 autumn trailer for the English soap opera EastEnders and as the name of a 2015 episode of Grey's Anatomy.
+"Things We Lost in the Fire" was also used in the 2014 autumn trailer for the BBC soap opera EastEnders and as the name of a 2015 episode of Grey's Anatomy.
 The band can also be heard on Teen Wolf and on the fourth episode of season 1 of How to Get Away with Murder with the Naughty Boy collaboration "No One's Here to Sleep".
 The song "Haunt" can be heard in the season 1 finale of the TV series Finding Carter.
 The song "Blame" is featured in season 1 episode 4 of the Marvel series Runaways.

 In August 2017, the band released a version of the Green Day song "Basket Case" for the Peter Serafinowicz series The Tick.